NuevoFoundation/workshops/content/english/debugging/_index.md

 However, what happens when your code fails to compile?
 Beginners to programming usually search online to see if others have encountered similar problems.
 This is a bit tedious, as you'd need to turn to the internet every single time you ran into an error.

-What happens when your program compiles, but doesn't work the way you expect it to. - **a bug? 🪲**
+What happens when your program compiles, but doesn't work the way you expect it to (i.e., you found **a bug? 🪲)**

 Going back to fix your code can be a challenge more difficult than writing the code itself.
 Learning how to navigate these bugs and errors takes skill, patience, and experience.
 In this workshop, we'll unravel the basic process for debugging your code.
 Remember that debugging is part of all programming languages.